 Pace Yourself by Planning Well

 A very wise mentor once said, “If you hire slowly, and fire quickly that’s a good thing.”
 In some ways this is true.
 If you apply that principle to the bigger picture of your business, it really makes a lot of sense.
 Make decisions in your business smartly and quickly, and then execute them.
 Then evaluate those decisions to determine if they worked or if they didn’t.

 If they didn’t work, then tweak them and test again.
 Your business success is really about testing and measuring, and determining which things are working.
 If you’re doing something that’s working, do more of it, not less of it.

-Change can sometimes be uncomfortable, but you should be moving your business forward with profitable programs and services, even if it isn’t what you’ve always done.
-Stick with the things that are putting you in the forefront of your industry, things that other people aren’t even doing or haven’t caught up with yet.
+Change can sometimes be uncomfortable, but you should be moving your business forward with profitable programs and services.
+Even if it isn’t what you’ve always done, you should be flexible to change.
+Stick with the things that are putting you at the forefront of your industry.
+Focus on the things that other people aren’t even doing or haven’t caught up with yet.

 Analyze what’s happening in your business, and make sure you’re on the cutting edge of things.
 Don’t hold on to the old stuff simply because it’s familiar and comfortable.

-Cut the things out of your business that need to be cut out, and move on to the things that are working.
+Be prepared to cut the things out of your business that need to be cut out.
+However, be well aligned to move on to the things that are working.
 This is a small change but it will go a long way in improving your profitability.